-(a) The Employer and the Union supports the rights of all people to work in an environment free from bullying.
+(a) The Employer and Union support the rights of all people to work in an environment free from bullying.
 Everyone is expected to adhere to acceptable conduct at all times by respecting the rights and feelings of others and by refraining from any behaviour that might be harmful to others.

-(b) Bullying is verbal or physical conduct that over a period of time, continuously and systematically;
+(b) Bullying is verbal or physical conduct that over a period of time, continuously and systematically:

-- (1) intimidates, shows hostility, threatens or offends others; - (2) interferes with a worker's performance; - (3) otherwise adversely affects others.
+- (1) Intimidates, shows hostility, threatens and offends others; - (2) Interferes with a worker's performance; - (3) Otherwise adversely affects others.